adammj/ecg-sleep-staging/docs/index.md

 # Introduction

-It is now possible to score sleep, at equivalent performance, to expert human-scored polysomonography (PSG) using only electrocardiography (ECG).
+It is now possible to score sleep at equivalent performance to expert human-scored polysomonography (PSG) using only electrocardiography (ECG).
 Our method offers an inexpensive, automated, and convenient alternative for sleep stage classification—further enhanced by a real-time scoring option.

 Our intention is that cardiosomnography (CSG), or a sleep study conducted with ECG only, could take expert-level sleep studies outside the confines of clinics and laboratories and into realistic settings.
 It makes less-expensive, higher-quality studies accessible to a broader community, enabling improved sleep research and more personalized, accessible sleep-related healthcare interventions.